hezheng2005/Myworks/README.md

+#This repo includes some of my past analysis works

+## Here is a list of them:

-Daily Activity Paterns.md Education Opportunity.pdf Handmade Soap Market Research.docx How Should Indicators be Found for Scenario Monitoring.pdf How Should Indicators be Found for Scenario Monitoring_Executive_Summary.pdf
+- Handmade Soap Market Research
+- How Should Indicators be Found for Scenario Monitoring & Executive Summary
+- People's Daily Activity Paterns
+- Education Opportunity